Arizona Bicycle Laws Explained by Phoenix Bike Injury Lawyers

 Because bicycles are a specialized "vehicle," there are some additional laws that pertain to them that cyclists and drivers are expected to follow.
 As a rider, always remember:

 - Ride as close to the curb as possible when you are traveling on city streets.
 If you're on a street without a sidewalk, ride as close to the edge of the road as possible without endangering yourself.

 - Don't ride on the sidewalk.
 The sidewalk is for pedestrians, and your bicycles is considered a vehicle.

 - When you're traveling with a companion, never ride more than two abreast in the lane of traffic.

-- If you are riding at night, he law requires that you mount lamp using white light to the front of your bicycle.
+- If you are riding at night, the law requires that you mount a white light to the front of your bicycle.
 This light must be visible to cars coming towards you from 500 feet away at minimum.

 - If you're traveling outside of normal daylight hours, your bicycle must be equipped with a red reflector light in the back, so that vehicles traveling behind you can see you in front of them.